 - If installed on the sand, weeds can grow between the brick,

 - Moss, mold, fungus, and efflorescence can be problematic in wet, humid areas,

 - Brick gets hot, and brick surfaces can be rough.

 Travertine vs Brick Pavers: Which is The Right Choice

 GPS Pools has been in the business of serving pool owners in western Florida for more than two decades.
-We are proud of our record of service to pool owners in Tampa, Lutz, Land O’ Lakes, Mango, Elfers, Odessa, Zephyrhills, Wesley Chapel and other nearby communities.
+We are proud of our record of service to pool owners in Odessa, Pebble Creek, Tampa Palms, Wesley Chapel, Seven Springs, Keystone, Lake Fern, and other nearby communities.
 Gathering around a pool is a unique way of life for us all, and we rely on our expertise to help our clients enjoy that life to the fullest.

-If your pool or your pool deck need a “design intervention,” we invite you to contact us for information about exciting news products and possibilities.
-Our experienced design and service staff will help you with pool remodeling, new decking materials, landscaping ideas or efficient new equipment and supplies to make your leisure time and activities better.
+If your pool or your pool deck needs a facelift we invite you to contact us about exciting new products and possibilities.
+Our experienced staff will help you with all aspects of the pool deck resurfacing and remodeling process.
+New decking materials, efficient new equipment, and supplies to make your leisure time and activities better.